 is a Minneapolis-based writer, content creator and fashion consultant with a passion for storytelling, style, community and the arts.
 Over the past decade, Jahna has been a leading voice in the Twin Cities fashion industry as the Style Editor for Minnesota Monthly, a contributing style writer for Star Tribune and Midwest Home magazine and a fashion consultant for clients including the Star Tribune, St. Paul Union Depot, Juut Salonspa and Voltage: Fashion Amplified.
 She cut her teeth as an arts and culture writer and stylist for Star Tribune's digital and print weekly Vita.mn, and later led Minneapolis arts publication l'étoile magazine as its Editor-in-Chief.

-After more than a decade on the local fashion beat, Jahna was named "Best Dressed” in the Best of the Twin Cities 2018 by City Pages, noting “she brightens up the Twin Cities while inspiring us all to dress the part.”
-She was also tapped as a Retail Insider by Visit Saint Paul (2017) and was named a Twin Cities Style Maker by American Craft Magazine (2012).
-In her free time, she enjoys researching Minnesota’s fashion history and her own family tree, tap dancing, and teaching Mr. Peanut how to dab.
+After more than a decade on the local fashion beat, Jahna was named "Best Dressed” of 2018 by City Pages, which noted, “She brightens up the Twin Cities while inspiring us all to dress the part.”
+She was also named a “Twin Cities Style Maker” in American Craft Magazine in 2012, honored as a “Twin Cities Treasure” by Boys & Girls Club of the Twin Cities in 2011 and tapped as a Retail Insider by Visit Saint Paul in 2017.